eyupbarlas/KeyFinder-Docs/Docs/Enabling Telegram Bot(ENG).md

    ![token http_api](https://ucarecdn.com/a6a0a74c-e40c-4c8b-9d4c-28c602f4af7c/)

-* Save that token to send to KeyFinder team.
+* Save that token to send to the KeyFinder team.
 Do not share with anyone!

 ### Step 2
 * Secondly, we need to get our **ChatID**.
 To get that, we need to open Telegram app and start the conversation with **RawDataBot** (@RawDataBot).